Comparing Type Systems for Deadlock Freedom: Concluding Remarks

-We would like to thank the anonymous reviewers for their useful suggestions, which led to substantial improvements.
+\paragraph*{Acknowledgments} We would like to thank the anonymous reviewers of previous versions of this paper for their useful suggestions, which led to substantial improvements.
 We are also grateful to Lu\'{i}s Caires and Simon J. Gay for their valuable comments and suggestions on prior versions of this manuscript.
+We thank Bas van den Heuvel for his help in designing \Cref{f:overview}.

 This work was partially supported by the EU COST Action IC1201 ({Behavioural Types for Reliable Large-Scale Software Systems}).
 Dardha is supported by the UK EPSRC project EP/K034413/1 ({From Data Types to Session Types: A Basis for Concurrency and Distribution}).
-P\'{e}rez is also affiliated to CWI, Amsterdam and to the NOVA Laboratory for Computer Science and Informatics, Universidade Nova de Lisboa, Portugal.
+P\'{e}rez has been partially supported by the Dutch Research Council (NWO) under project No. 016.Vidi.189.046 (Unifying Correctness for Communicating Software).
+P\'{e}rez is also affiliated to the NOVA Laboratory for Computer Science and Informatics, Universidade Nova de Lisboa, Portugal.